RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 * *Peripheral*: A peripheral is any device which can be connected to the Hestia system via a plugin.
 For example, a Phillips Hue light bulb would constitute a peripheral.

 * *User*: A user is someone who has installed a Hestia controller in their home, and accesses the website to control their system.

-# TO DO
-Have not discussed 2m concurrent users requirement.
-This can be kept in consideration for development but needs further discussion with client.

 ## Change Log